 Teams are not only worried about the welfare of their riders and staff, but also the wider implications of racing against the backdrop of such uncertainty.
 Teams do not want to see their riders and staff to be exposed or face the possibility of a lockdown similar to what gripped the UAE Tour last week.

-“We, as team doctors and the wider team, have a duty of care to protect health and wellbeing of all our riders and staff.
+“We, as team doctors and the wider team, have a duty of care to protect the health and wellbeing of all our riders and staff.
 We will not have any input into, or control over, the measures that race organizers may or may not put in place to manage the COVID-19 risks,” a Mitchelton-Scott release stated.
 “We are a moving, international logistical puzzle, with staff and riders traveling between different countries with different health systems and strategies around COVID-19.
 Constant travel will increase the health risks and make management of logistics, potential quarantine periods, etc, extremely difficult.”

 Earlier Wednesday, Dutch WorldTour team Jumbo-Visma has decided to skip Saturday’s Strade Bianche over mounting fears of the coronavirus outbreak in Italy.
 The squad said it made its decision based on advice from the Dutch Ministry of Foreign Affairs.